-- 3.13.1 Evaluators are limited to one of the following combinations of evaluations on the same audit: - (i) the evaluation of a Lead Auditor as per IPM 3.11.1, (or a Lead Auditor re-establishing qualification, as per IPM 3.18.4), combined with the performance evaluation of one auditor, as per IPM 3.16; or - (ii) the evaluation of a Lead Auditor as per IPM 3.11.1, (or a Lead Auditor re-establishing qualification, as per IPM 3.18.4), combined with the performance evaluation of one auditor, for the purpose of re-establishment of qualifications, as per IPM 3.18.4; or - (iii) performance evaluations for two auditors, as per IPM 3.16.
+- 3.13.1 A performance evaluation shall last for at least half a day to include all phases of the audit as identified in the form provided by IATA.
+Evaluators that are an active member of the audit team are limited to one of the following combinations of evaluations on the same audit: - (i) the evaluation of a Lead Auditor as per IPM 3.11.1, (or a Lead Auditor re-establishing qualification, as per IPM 3.18.4), combined with the performance evaluation of one auditor, as per IPM 3.16; or - (ii) the evaluation of a Lead Auditor as per IPM 3.11.1, (or a Lead Auditor re-establishing qualification, as per IPM 3.18.4), combined with the performance evaluation of one auditor, for the purpose of re-establishment of qualifications, as per IPM 3.18.4; or - (iii) performance evaluations for two auditors, as per IPM 3.16.